cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

   Make own enhancements like http://x-bc.sourceforge.net/extensions_bc.html
 - Playfair with a 6*6 matrix now doesn't wrongly transform J to I any more.
 - Scilexer.dll again greys out non-alphabet characters correctly.
+  See e.g. menu View --> Alphabet or the Hill analyzer.
+- Fixed small issue with wrong index shown initially in the homophones dialog.

 - Thanks to the many attentive users, who pointed us to bugs and inconsistencies.